About this listing

-Double Rm in ecologically built home in a peaceful, secluded river valley surrounded by hills
+Double Rm in ecologically built home in a peaceful river valley surrounded by hills

 5 klms Kenmare & eco-accommodation provider.

 * Beara & Killarney National Park exploration without the mass tourism -

 This is the downstairs room.
 Double Rm with Wet Room + large functional glass desk.
 Access doors to Library/guest sitting room and door to exterior south, patio sound of the river and view of the hills.

 Enjoy an unspoiled and stunning rural setting in an ecologically built house next to Ireland's prettiest small heritage town.

 Reviews on TRIP ADVISOR + 16+ REVIEWS on my other 2 listed rooms:- KENMARE ECO LODGE & KERRY ECO LODGE to get a flavour of how others have enjoyed the place*, the host* and the setting*.